johnwarden/mecsim/README.md

-# Budget Allocation Mechanism Simulator
+# Participatory Budget Aggregation Mechanism Simulator

-This repository contains a simulator for comparing budget allocation mechanisms.
-It simulates an iterative process where users strategically modify their reported preferred allocations in an attempt to maximize their individual utility.
+This repository contains a simulator for comparing budget aggregation mechanisms.
+It simulates an iterative process where each user proposes an aggregation vector, and then strategically modify their proposals in response to other users' proposals in an attempt to maximize their individual utility.

-Interestingly, for a wide variety of preference profiles and mechanisms, users arrive at an equilibrium that is close to the overall-utility-maximizing allocation -- even though users individual reports different significantly from their individual optimal allocations.
+Interestingly, for a wide variety of preference profiles and mechanisms, users arrive at an equilibrium that is close to the overall-utility-maximizing allocation -- even though users final proposals different significantly from their individual optimal allocations.

 ## Motivation

 ### Incentive Compatible Budget Allocation

 The problem of allocation a limited budget among multiple competing projects (or public goods or policies or whatever) has been studied for over a century.
 It first it looks like it should be simple: just ask everybody what they think the allocation should be, and take some sort of average.
 But when the pioneering social choice theorists tried this, they ran into difficulties.
-Not only are there different ways you can define the "average"; the big problem is that people will do whatever produces the best outcome for themselves.
+Setting aside the different ways you can define "average", the big problem is that people will do whatever produces the best outcome for themselves.
 And no matter what aggregation function you use, self-interested people can get better results for themselves by proposing something *different from what they really want the allocation to be*.

 This may seem counter-intuitive.
-Normally when you vote, if you vote for the person you want to win, that person is more likely to win!
+In a simple majority vote between two alternatives, if you vote for the alternative you prefer, that alternative is more likely to be chosen!
 So there is no incentive to lie.
-We say that majority voting (between two candidates) is [**strategyproof**](https://en.wikipedia.org/wiki/Strategyproofness), in that there is no voting strategy better than just voting for exactly what you want.
+We say that majority voting (between two alternatives) is [**strategyproof**](https://en.wikipedia.org/wiki/Strategyproofness), in that there is no voting strategy better than just voting for what you want.

 But budget allocation mechanisms are generally not strategyproof.
 For example, suppose you think 80% of the budget should go to your favorite project, but the average vote for the group is 40%.
 If the final mechanism is a simple mean, then your favorite project will be under-funded (while other projects are over-funded).
 So you would be better off *saying* you think 100% should go to your favorite project and 0% to the others, raising the mean for your favorite project and bringing the results closer to your ideal.

 Now if there are only two projects, there *is* a [strategyproof mechanism that uses the median](https://en.wikipedia.org/wiki/Median_voter_theorem) instead of the mean.
 But when there are more than three alternatives, things get complicated.
-In fact eventually [Allan Gibbard](https://en.wikipedia.org/wiki/Allan_Gibbard) proved that it [just wasn't possible](https://en.wikipedia.org/wiki/Gibbard%27s_theorem) to design a mechanism for choosing among more than two alternatives that was strategyproof and not severely limited in certain ways.
+In fact eventually [Allan Gibbard](https://en.wikipedia.org/wiki/Allan_Gibbard) proved that it [just wasn't possible](https://en.wikipedia.org/wiki/Gibbard%27s_theorem) to design a strategyproof mechanism for choosing among more than two alternatives that was not either dictatorial, or that limited what kind of preferences users could have.

 ### Alternatives

 So what do we do?
 It doesn't seem acceptable that one person can impose their will on others by lying.
 Nevertheless, budgets must be allocated!
 So let's get realistic.
 What if *everybody lies*?
 Or at least we don't even pretend that people's proposed budget is their *preferred* budget.
-Rather we recognize it as a kind of game, where people make a proposal they think will produce the best results for themselves, given the current set of proposals and the mechanism for aggregating them.
+Rather we acknowledge it as a negotiation, where people make a proposal they think will produce the best results for themselves, given the current set of proposals of other users.
 And then other people respond, trying to maximize their results given what everyone else is doing.
 Maybe things balance out?

 Here is the point where we move from theory to experiment.
-These simulations show that, yes, things kind of do balance out.
+These simulations show that, yes, things actually do balance out pretty nicely!

 ## Goals of the Simulation

-Using a variety of profiles of user preferences, the simulation tells us if:
+Using a variety of profiles of user preferences, and a variety of different aggregation formulas (mechanisms), the simulation tells us if:

 - if an equilibrium is reached
 - how close the final allocation is to the overall [optimal](#defining-optimality)